Computing the BWT and LCP array of a Set of Strings in External Memory: Introduction

-Still, to attack some other fundamental bioinformatics problems, such as genome assembly, an all-against-all comparison among the input strings is needed, especially to find all prefix-suffix matches (or overlaps) between reads in the context of the Overlap-Layout-Consensus (OLC) approach based on string graph~\cite{Myers2005}.
-This fact justifies to search for extremely efficient algorithms to compute the BWT on a collection of strings~\cite{li_exploring_2012,Valimaki2010,Ferragina2012,bauer_lightweight_2013}.
+An entire generation of recent Bioinformatics tools heavily rely on the notion of BWT.
+Representing the reference genome with its FM-index is the basis of the most widely used aligners, such as Bowtie~\cite{Langmead2009}, BWA~\cite{LiBWABioinformatics2009,LiBWABioinformatics2010} and SOAP2~\cite{LiSOAP2Bioinformatics2009}.
+Still, to attack some other fundamental Bioinformatics problems, such as genome assembly, an all-against-all comparison among the input strings is needed, especially to find all prefix-suffix matches (or overlaps) between reads in the context of the Overlap-Layout-Consensus (OLC) approach based on string graph~\cite{Myers2005}.
+This fact justifies the search for extremely efficient algorithms to compute the BWT on a collection of strings~\cite{li_exploring_2012,Valimaki2010,Ferragina2012,bauer_lightweight_2013}.
 For example, SGA (String Graph Assembler)~\cite{Simpson2012} is a de novo genome assembler that builds a string graph from the FM-index of the collection of input reads.
 In a preliminary version of SGA~\cite{Simpson2010}, the authors estimated, for human sequencing data at a 20x coverage, the need of 700Gbytes of RAM in order to build the suffix array, using the construction algorithm in~\cite{nong2009linear}, and the FM-index.
-Another technical device that is used to tackle the genome assembly in the OLC approach is the Longest Common Prefix (LCP) array of a collection of strings, which is instrumental to compute (among others) the prefix-suffix matches in the collection.
+Another technical device that is used to tackle the genome assembly in the OLC approach is the Longest Common Prefix (LCP) array of a collection of strings, which is instrumental to compute the prefix-suffix matches in the collection.

-The construction of the BWT (and LCP array) of a huge collection of strings is a challenging task.
-A simple approach is constructing the BWT from the suffix array, but it is prohibitive for massive datasets.
+The construction of the BWT and LCP array of a huge collection of strings is a challenging task.
+A simple approach is constructing the BWT from the Suffix Array, but it is prohibitive for massive datasets mostly due to the main memory requirements.
 A first attempt to solve this problem~\cite{Siren2009} partitions the input collection into batches, computes the BWT for each batch and then merges the results.